MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - Scaling Type: attackScaling
   - Scaling Value: 2
 - **Buffs/Modifiers**: None
 - **Effect**: Deal 15 damage.
 If you have more than 5 Venture, deal 5 additional damage to all enemies.
+The revolution is fueled by the unknown.

 ## Cargo Cards